Ban-Zhan/ComplexHeatmap-reference/book/02-single_heatmap.md

 }
 ```

-and we compare the two heatmaps with or without the robust distance method:
+We can compare the two heatmaps with or without the robust distance method:

 ```r